Adad-Nirari of Nuhašše: Reign

+Amarna Letter EA 51 O004-011: [L]ook, when Thutmosis (III), the king of the land of Egypt (LUGAL KUR mi-iṣ-ri), your father’s father, invested Ta[gu], my father’s [fa]ther, with kingship in the land of Nuhašše (KUR nu-ḫa-aš-še) and placed oil upon his head and said as follows: “He whom the king of the land of E[gypt] has invested with kingship [and] placed [oil on his head, no]one [ should ...].
+He gave [...] to him, together with [...].
+Now [...]

 Nuhašše revolted against the Hittites, but Ugarit, which was sent an alliance offer by Šuppiluliuma, eventually accepted the vassalage; Adad-Nirari allied himself with Niya and Mukiš then attacked Ugarit.
 According to Niqmaddu II, the troops of Adad-Nirari and his allies seized the cities of Ugarit, took booty and devastated the land.
 Thomas Richter believes that the coalition's attack triggered Šuppiluliuma's first Syrian war.
 The Hittite king, after receiving an appeal from his Ugaritic vassal, sent an army which defeated the coalition; the fate of Adad-Nirari is unknown as the Hittites make no mention of what happened to him.

 Chronological order and identity

 As king of Nuhašše

 There is a great deal of confusion over the identity of Adad-Nirari as king of Nuhašše and his position in the succession of the Nuhaššite monarchs.
 The Hittite documents mention two kings of Nuhašše in the first Syrian war; in the Niqmaddu treaty, "Adad-Nirari" is mentioned.
 In the Hittite-Mitannian treaty (the Shattiwaza treaty, concluded during the second Syrian war), and the treaty between Šuppiluliuma and the Nuhaššite king Tette, "Šarrupši" is mentioned.
 Most scholars agree that the events mentioned in the Niqqmadu and Shattiwaza treaties depict the events of the first Syrian war.
 Judging by letter (EA 51), Adad-Nirari was the king during the first Syrian war.
 However, the treaty with Tette makes it clear that Šarrupši was the king when Šuppiluliuma attacked Išuwa, an event which started the first Syrian war as the Shattiwaza treaty shows.
 Many scholars dealt with the problem and offered different and contradictory opinions: